Vincent Royer: Life

 Born in Strasbourg, Royer first studied piano with the concert pianist and Schumann interpreter Hélène Boschi.
 At the age of 13 he switched to the viola and received lessons from Claude Ducroqc.

 As a scholarship holder of the Ministry of Culture in Paris, he passed the State Music Teacher Examination in 1987 and received his degree in the main subject viola at the Hochschule für Musik Freiburg.
 He obtained his diploma in 1989 at the Hochschule für Musik und Tanz Köln, also majoring in viola.
 He studied with Ulrich Koch in Freiburg, Rainer Moog in Cologne and Serge Collot in Paris.

 After his studies he founded together with the Brazilian pianist Paulo Álvares the group ALEA - an ensemble for collective musical composition and Improvisation.

 In 1991 he was awarded the 'Prix Xenakis de Paris' as part of the 'Lucero Festivals'.

 In 1995 he received a scholarship from the French Ministry of Culture as Artist in Residence at the Bourse Lavoisier artist and residence at the 'Banff Centre for the Arts' in Canada.

-From 1995 to 2009 Royer gave master classs at the 'Académie d’été de Jeunesses Musicales de Croatie' in Grožnjan.
+From 1995 to 2009 Royer gave master class at the 'Académie d’été de Jeunesses Musicales de Croatie' in Grožnjan.
 From 2003 to 2009 he taught at the Conservatoire royal de Mons and at the Royal Conservatory of Liège.
 In 2009 Royer made the first recording of Horațiu Rădulescu's complete works for viola.
 The professional journal Crescendo awarded the recording with the highest rating.

 From 2007 to 2009 Royer taught in workshops at universities in Chicago, Los Angeles (California Institute of the Arts and University of California, Santa Barbara) and Brüssel.